Implementation of the Annual Performance Statements Requirements 2017-18

 The ANAO proposes to examine whether:

-- the selected entities complied with the requirements of the PGPA Act and PGPA Rule and, in doing so, met the objects of the PGPA Act;
+- entities complied with the requirements of the PGPA Act and PGPA Rule and, in doing so, met the objects of the PGPA Act;

-- the selected entities had effective supporting frameworks to develop, gather, assess, monitor, assure and report performance information; and
+- entities had effective supporting frameworks to develop, gather, assess, monitor, assure and report performance information; and

-- sufficient records were retained to support the results reported by the selected entities against the performance criteria in the performance statements were accurate, and supported by appropriate records.
+- the results reported by the selected entities against the performance criteria in the performance statements were accurate, and supported by appropriate records.